-We we already weary of kitchen sponges, but now we know to look out for kitchen towels, too.
+We were already weary of kitchen sponges, but now we know to look out for kitchen towels, too.

 Kitchen towels do many duties from wiping to drying, holding hot things and cleaning surfaces.
 They’re ubiquitous in households around the world, but now we know, those pretty patterns might be hiding some dangerous secrets.